jonluca1/jonluca1.github.io/README.md

-# My Github WebSite: danthewizard.github.io
+# My Github WebSite: jonluca1.github.io

 This repository hosts a website created purely for fun.
-It's a personal project developed by me (Dan The Wizard) for enjoyment and experimentation.
+It's a personal project developed by Dan The Wizard and edited by Jonluca1 for enjoyment and experimentation.

 ## Usage